 Policy: Adopted a retailer safer chemicals policy

-Through Eco-Scale, the first cleaning product standard of any retailer, all ingredients in all household cleaning products sold at WFM are evaluated for safety, among other attributes, and the products are rated red, orange, yellow, or green.
-Red-rated products are not allowed to be sold at WFM, because they contain any of 52 banned ingredients that were identified through these evaluations.
+Through Eco-Scale, the first cleaning product standard of any retailer, all ingredients in all household cleaning products sold at Whole Foods Market are evaluated for safety, among other attributes, and the products are rated red, orange, yellow, or green.
+Red-rated products are not allowed to be sold at Whole Foods Market, because they contain any of 52 banned ingredients that were identified through these evaluations.
 Orange-rated products are not allowed to contain these 52 ingredients.
-A total of 134 chemicals are banned in “yellow” rated products and 326 are banned in “green” rated products.
+A total of 134 chemicals have been banned in “yellow” rated products and 326 have been banned in “green” rated products.
 Note that the number of chemicals banned are current as of 2017; Whole Foods Market staff mentioned there were no substantive additions in 2018 and has not provided an update so far in 2019.
-As of April 2013, WFM had reviewed over 500 ingredients in the household cleaning products sold in its stores.
+As of April 2013, Whole Foods Market had reviewed more than 500 ingredients in the household cleaning products sold in its stores.
 In 2020, Whole Foods Market plans to complete its update of this standard and rebrand it as “Quality Standards for Household Cleaning Products.”
 While the company plans to combine the tiers into one public-facing list of unacceptable ingredients, it is unclear if Whole Foods will still maintain the tiered list of banned ingredients behind the scenes.
 In September 2019, the company stated that its goal “is to eliminate as many of the orange tiered ingredients as possible in all household cleaning products.”

-For body care, WFM evaluates “the quality of personal care products in terms of ingredients, experience, and efficacy” and has prohibited over 100 ingredients, some potentially harmful, in all body care products that it sells.
+For body care, Whole Foods Market evaluates “the quality of personal care products in terms of ingredients, experience, and efficacy” and has prohibited more than 100 ingredients, some potentially harmful, in all body care products that it sells.
 In 2019, the company added 15 chemicals in the class of per- and polyfluoroalkyl substances (PFAS), as well as octinoxate (octyl methoxycinnamate), to the list of prohibited ingredients.
-The company also has a more stringent standard called “Premium Body Care” that prohibits over 400 ingredients.
-Since June 2012, WFM has required personal care products with an “organic” label to be certified organic.
+The company also has a more stringent standard called “Premium Body Care” that prohibits more than 400 ingredients.
+Since June 2012, Whole Foods Market has required personal care products with an “organic” label to be certified organic.